turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 Be sure to include these in your notes, if you haven't already!
 * `filter` will return a new **array** with all elements that match a condition.
 * Useful for when you need to find a subset of elements in an array that matches a given condition.
-* The callback needs to return an express that evaluates to a **boolean** value of true or false.
+* The callback needs to return an expression that evaluates to a **boolean** value of true or false.
 * The matching elements are returned as they are.
 You cannot modify the element(s) you're filtering for within the filtering function.
 * `filter` has the conditional logic built in (thats the point).
 You shouldn't need to write an if/else within a filter.
 </section>